1757 - French expedition against Fort William Henry

 On July 9, Lévis's 4 battalions opened a portage road for the passage of artillery and bateaux between the fall and Lake Saint-Sacrement.

 On July 10, Lévis sent a party of 100 Canadiens and Indians under Langy to reconnoitre the north shore of Lake Saint-Sacrement.
+The same day, 200 Canadiens arrived at Carillon.

-Since the Canadien had to return home for the harvests and Indian of the West had to return to their villages before winter, the entire expedition had to be completed by the end of August.
+Since the Canadiens had to return home for the harvests and Indian of the West had to return to their villages before winter, the entire expedition had to be completed by the end of August.
 Therefore, preparations of the French army were urged on with the utmost energy.

 By July 20, the whole French force was gathered at Carillon.
 It totalled about 8,000 men and consisted of: